MicrosoftDocs/playfab-docs/playfab-docs/release-notes/index.md

 > [!NOTE]
 > For release notes about service releases and product updates, see the [release notes](https://github.com/PlayFab/PlayFab/releases) section on [PlayFab's public GitHub repository](https://github.com/PlayFab/PlayFab)

+## 240301

+Date: March 1, 2024

+ - Added support for compressed service responses to the C# SDK
+   - To utilize this feature, set the new __CompressResponses__ value in the __PlayFabApiSettings__ class.
+ - Removed AttributeStatistics from the EntityProfileBody property of Profiles/GetEntityProfileResponse
+ - Added error codes for new service errors.

 ## 240202